passaH2O/dorado/README.md

 v1.0.0

-dorado is a python package for simulating passive Lagrangian particle transport over gridded flow fields via a weighted random walk methdology.
+dorado is a Python package for simulating passive Lagrangian particle transport over flow-fields from any 2D shallow-water hydrodynamic model using a weighted random walk methodology.

 For user guides and detailed examples, refer to the [documentation](https://passah2o.github.io/dorado/index.html).